devbyray/devworld-2025-local-ai/presentation/slides.md

 ### The AI landscape has evolved a lot!

-- A lot has changed in the opensource and closed source AI world
+- A lot has changed in the open source and closed source AI world
 - Recently:
     - DeepSeek R1: It's reasoning model and the made it completely open source, including how they build it!
-    - LLama 3.2 and 3.2: Meta opensourced LLama 3.2 (small LLM's with 1 and 3B aparameters).
-Also the LLama 3.3 is opensourced which is a bigger brother with 70B parameters!
+    - LLama 3.2 and 3.2: Meta open sourced LLama 3.2 (small LLMs with 1 and 3B aparameters).
+Also the LLama 3.3 is open sourced which is a bigger brother with 70B parameters!
-    - Microsoft Phi4: Microsoft opensourced it's state-of-the-art Phi4 model with 14B parameters
+    - Microsoft Phi4: Microsoft open sourced it's state-of-the-art Phi4 model with 14B parameters
     - Open AI released a lot! o3 mini, o1, GPT 4o and a lot more cool stuff!
     - Google Gemini 2.0 which is faster and cheaper then everyone else!